-The RMS are pleased to be partnering with Leica Microsystems in delivering this RMS Corporate Member Hosted Event.
+The RMS were pleased to partner with Leica Microsystems in delivering this RMS Corporate Member Hosted Event.

 The cortex is a many-layered and complex area of the brain.
 To form this structure, neurons need to migrate during development from where they arise to their functional layer.
 This cortical migration requires precisely regulated interactions between cell adhesion receptors.
 These are proteins that interact with other molecules to guide neurons to their niche location.
 In recent years, Professor Elena Seiradake’s team at the University of Oxford have functionally characterised several protein complexes that create a network of cell adhesion receptors.
 They use a combination of structural biology (macromolecular crystallography and cryo-EM) and cellular biology to create tools that enable them to study the function of each complex in vitro and in vivo.